jinzp207/tlcn_springmvc/README.md

 * Folk it
 * Import project into Eclipse through maven project.
 * Config Tomcat to run project.
 (Version >= 8).
-* All file HTML/CSS/JS about UI in /src/main/webapp/
+* All file HTML/CSS/JS about UI in `/src/main/webapp/` folder
-* Choose any .jsp in /src/main/webapp/pages and run it as tomcat server.
+* Choose any .jsp in `/src/main/webapp/pages` folder and run it as tomcat server.
 * Enjoy it!